Fabio De'Longhi

-Fabio De'Longhi (born 1967) is an Italian businessman and former CEO and General Manager of De'Longhi.
+Fabio De'Longhi (born 1967) is an Italian businessman and former CEO and general manager of De'Longhi.

 Early life

 He was born in 1967, and is the son of Giuseppe De'Longhi.
 He studied economics at Bocconi University.

 Career

-He has been CEO of De'Longhi since 27 June 2005.
-The De'Longhi owns 57% of the shares.
+He became CEO of De'Longhi in June 2005.
+The De'Longhi family owns 67% of the shares.

-On 1 May 2020 Fabio De'Longhi resigned as De'Longhi CEO and General Manager and handed over the responsibility to international top manager and former president EMEA of Barry Callebaut, Massimo Garavaglia.
+In May 2020 he resigned as CEO and general manager, and handed over to Massimo Garavaglia.
+In September 2022, he became CEO once again.

-Intensely private individual with no real background in to his private life known.